LukeTOBrien/webdev-curriculum/JavaScript/Countries on Map/Countries on Maps en-GB.md

 Now we have created all the parts for our main function, let's save our work and open up the page in a web browser.<br>
 Our map displays and we can see all of our countries marked out.

+> There is also a nice tutorial from our [friends at W3Schools](https://www.w3schools.com/graphics/google_maps_intro.asp)

 # Challanges
 ## Challenge 1 - Add your own country